Bernadette Peters, Kristin Chenoweth, Sutton Foster & More Will Gather to Remember Jerry Herman Next Month

 More Hot Stories For You

-Erika Henningsen has set her departure date from Mean Girls on Broadway.
-The actress announced on Instagram that she will be departing on February 22.... (read more)
+This is SO not grool!
+As BroadwayWorld previously reported, Erika Henningsen has set her departure date from Mean Girls on Broadway.
+The actress annou... (read more)

+As BroadwayWorld reported last month, Tony Award winning composer and lyricist Jerry Herman passed away at 88 years old.
+Next month, Broadway will uni... (read more)

+Breaking: Ciara Renee, McKenzie Kurtz & Ryan McCartan Will Join Cast of FROZEN on Broadway